 Having said that, this is an issue you can live with, and taking a break of 5-10 minutes eases the discomfort.

 Consider the price, you get a lot out of the Bosch PL2632K.
 We got a smooth and consistent performance all around.
 If you are looking for something that you can take to the job site or if you are looking for something that can help in certain woodworking projects, this is something we will recommend.

-If you are hobbyists and need a machine that can help you repurpose old wood, then the Wen 6550 is the best entry level planer in the market today.
-It does a lot of things right, and we discuss all about that in our review –
+If you’ve taken up woodworking as a hobby and need a machine that can help you repurpose old wood, then the Wen 6550 is the best entry level planer in the market today.
+It does a lot of things right, and we discuss all that in our review –

 Right off the bat, we were impressed by the build.
 Now everything isn’t made of metal like the Makita Planer, but the cast iron base provides stability and overall the 6550 is a balanced machine.
 While feeding wood stock, there was no vibration and wood passes through smoothly.